-UniHall and UWA have staff trained in responding to disclosures of sexual violence to ensure you feel supported and informed of all your options and support services available.
+UniHall and UWA have staff trained in responding to disclosures of sexual violence to ensure you feel supported and informed of all your options, support services available and reporting options.
 To ensure your right to self-determination, your decision making and response to any form of sexual misconduct will be respected and supported in full.

-If residents experience any form of sexual misconduct while at UniHall, they are encouraged to report it to an RA or to any UniHall staff member or the UWA Student Incident and Support Team.
+If residents experience any form of sexual misconduct or are worried about their safety at UniHall, they are encouraged to speak privately to an RA or a UniHall staff member who can refer you to specialised staff at the University who can discuss your safety, support and reporting options.